Søren Tengstedt: Silkeborg

 In order for him to play more, Tengstedt left AGF and joined Silkeborg IF on 1 September 2021.
 He made his debut for the club the following day in a 3–1 win over Skive IK in the Danish Cup, coming on as a substitute in the 64th minute for Anders Klynge.
 His domestic league debut for Silkeborg followed on 10 September in a 1–1 draw against Brøndby, where he came on in the 65th minute for Nicklas Helenius.
 Tengstedt scored his first goal on 23 September in a 3–2 cup loss to AC Horsens.

 Go Ahead Eagles

-After 18 goals and 6 assists in 84 games for Silkeborg, Tengstedt retired from the club when he was sold on 27 January 2024 to Dutch Eredivisie club Go Ahead Eagles.
+After 18 goals and 6 assists in 84 games for Silkeborg, Tengstedt departed the club when he was sold on 27 January 2024 to Dutch club Go Ahead Eagles in the Eredivisie.
 He signed a deal until June 2027 with an option for an additional year.

 Personal life

 Søren comes from a football family.
 Søren's father, Kim Tengstedt, was a former professional who played for AaB.
 His uncle, René Tengstedt, was also a former professional footballer.
-Casper Tengstedt, who is the son of Thomas Tengstedt, is his cousin who also is a footballer.
+His cousin Casper Tengstedt (son of Thomas Tengstedt) is also a footballer.